codacy/codacy-eslint-legacy/docs/description/no-restricted-modules.md

+---
-# no-restricted-modules
+title: no-restricted-modules

-Disallows Node.js modules.
+rule_type: suggestion
+---

 This rule was **deprecated** in ESLint v7.0.0.
-Please use the corresponding rule in [`eslint-plugin-node`](https://github.com/mysticatea/eslint-plugin-node).
+Please use the corresponding rule in [`eslint-plugin-n`](https://github.com/eslint-community/eslint-plugin-n).

 A module in Node.js is a simple or complex functionality organized in a JavaScript file which can be reused throughout the Node.js application.
 The keyword `require` is used in Node.js/CommonJS to import modules into an application.
 This way you can have dynamic loading where the loaded module name isn't predefined /static, or where you conditionally load a module only if it's "truly required".